-We are committed to having a portion of our financial resources support impact investing where some of our dollars go to support the sustainable growth of local businesses, while providing a return through repayment or equity.
+We are committed to having a portion of our financial resources support impact investing.
+Some of our dollars go to support the sustainable growth of local businesses, while providing a return through repayment or equity.
 Repaid funds are then recycled back into the community.

-Through our Spark Grants program, we work to inspire grassroots leadership and action through individual micro-grants up to $1,500.
-Spark Grants fuel go-getters, organizers, and community trailblazers who have great ideas to make their neighborhood a better place but need a small boost.
+Through our Spark Grants program, we support grassroots leadership and action.
+Individual micro-grants of up to $1,500 provide a financial boost to community trailblazers who have great ideas to make their neighborhood a better place.

-Spark Grants have been leveraged to finance a range of innovative projects including music and theater camps for kids, a support group for single dads, a tool library, a farmer’s market, and a wood splitter to provide firewood for families in need.
+Spark Grants have helped finance a range of innovative projects including music and theater camps for kids, a support group for single dads, a tool library, a farmer’s market, and a wood splitter who provided firewood for families in need.
 As of 2016, 43 projects have been completed, reaching more than 5,000 people.

-We all recognize how fast time flies by, which is why we believe it is essential to prepare today’s youth to lead our communities in the future.
+We believe it is essential to prepare today’s youth to lead our communities in the future.
 At GTCF, we focus on the challenges faced by youth during the time they spend out of school.
 Through a range of programs, we fund opportunities for young people to learn, engage, and lead.
 These are critical in helping youth navigate complex transitions to adulthood and map out pathways to career and life success.
-More specifically, we support youth through our Youth Program Quality Initiative (YPQI) and Youth Philanthropy Board (YPB).
+More specifically, we support youth through our Whole Child Partnership and Youth Philanthropy Board (YPB).

 Youth Philanthropy Board (YPB)